Find Grad Schools

 1 Yearly Graduations

 The 4th most popular school in the country for interdisciplinary studies majors who are seeking their doctor's degree is Western Michigan University.
-The average in-state tuition for full-time undergraduates is $13,334 per year, while in-state graduate students, on average, pay $16,884 per year.
-For the 2020-2021 academic year, 1 doctor's degrees were handed out to interdisciplinary studies majors at WMU.
+The average in-state tuition for full-time undergraduates is $14,523 per year, while in-state graduate students, on average, pay $17,539 per year.
+During the most recent year for which we have data, 1 people received their doctor's degree in interdisciplinary studies from WMU.

 Below are some popular majors that are similar to interdisciplinary studies that offer doctor’s degrees.